mebusy/notes/dev_notes/2dTree.md

  - To find a closest point to a given query point
  - start at the root and recursively search in ***both*** subtrees using the following ***pruning rule***:
-    - if the closest point discovered so far is closer than the distance between the query point and the rectangle corresponding to a node, there is no need to explore that node (or its subtrees).
+    - if the distance between *the closest point(some node) discovered so far* and the query point ,  is `<=` the distance between the query point and the rectangle corresponding to the checking node, there is no need to explore that node (or its subtrees).
+        - `if ( minDist <= checkingNode.rect.distanceSquaredTo( queryP )  )  return null ;`
+        - 否则，计算 节点位置和 查询点的距离， 更新minDist(如果更短的话)
     - That is, a node is searched only if it might contain a point that is closer than the best one found so far.
     - The effectiveness of the pruning rule depends on quickly finding a nearby point.
     - To do this, organize your recursive method so that when there are two possible subtrees to go down, you always choose ***the subtree that is on the same side of the splitting line as the query point*** as the first subtree to explore -- the closest point found while exploring the first subtree may enable pruning of the second subtree.
+        - 选择一个更可能存在 nearest point 的 子树，优先递归查找

 <h2 id="b5df2dde1669c08bc9b0f0b1a24fb85b"></h2>